TROPICS: Two Systems To Watch, One In The Caribbean

-MOBILE, AL. (WKRG) – As of Wednesday afternoon, two areas of interest are being closely monitored in the Atlantic Basin.
+MOBILE, AL. (WKRG) – As of Thursday morning, two areas of interest are being closely monitored in the Atlantic Basin.
 One is located just to the north of Puerto Rico and has a low to medium chance for development over the next several days.
 For the time being, it looks to stay off the east coast of the United States.

 Right now, none of these systems pose no threat to the Gulf Coast or the United States.
 There is still plenty of uncertainty and time to watch these systems closely.
 We’ll keep you updated with the latest.